Theserich/CarbonBoxModel/README.md

 # CarbonBoxModel
-Carbon boxmodel to simulate radiocarbon production
+Carbon boxmodel to reconstruct radiocarbon production from C14 data and simulate or fit past radiocarbon Production Spikes.